All Saints leather jacket review – is this cult classic worth the splurge?

-The soft leather and lining makes these super comfortable from the first wear and the fabric will only give more the more often you wear it.
-The metal details can get in the way a little, but that comes with the territory of a hardware-heavy biker.
+All Saints’ leather jackets feel luxurious from the first touch.
+The leathers are buttery soft, and the suedes are velvet-like in texture, making them a joy to wear.
+The fits are comfortable from the first wear, and will only soften and give the more you wear your jacket.
+With some styles, the metal details can get in the way a little, but this comes with the territory of a hardware-heavy biker.

 Are All Saints leather jackets true to size?

-All Saints leather jackets run true to size, so if you want some extra slouch, go for one above your normal size.
-The sleeves are relatively long compared with other jackets we’ve tried, which may be a problem for petites.
+All Saints leather jackets run true to size, so if you want some extra slouch and a more relaxed fit, go for one above your normal size.
+The sleeves are relatively long compared with other jackets I’ve tried, which may be a problem for petites.

 How easy is it to care for your All Saints leather jacket?

 As the leather All Saints uses hasn’t been coated in plastic, it’s porous and will happily absorb everything it comes into contact with.
 Grease from make-up, oil from hand cream and alcohol from perfume are some of the main culprits for causing permanent marks.
 Rain, humidity and sunlight can all distort and fade the fabric, too.